-All groups who make up the Langley Grammar School community have entitlements and responsibilities regarding RSE.
+All groups who make up the Langley Grammar School community have rights and responsibilities regarding RSE.
 In particular:

-The senior leadership team (SLT) will support the provision and development of RSE in line with this policy by providing leadership and adequate resourcing;
+The Senior Leadership Team (SLT) will support the provision and development of RSE in line with this policy by providing leadership and adequate resourcing;

-The Personal and Citizenship Studies (PCS) Coordinator will maintain an overview of RSE provision and have some responsibility for its development.
+The Subject Leader for Personal and Citizenship Studies (PCS) will maintain an overview of RSE provision and have some responsibility for its development.
 This will include keeping up to date with developments and good practice, developing the provision and schemes of work to meet students' needs, providing support and resources for staff, arranging staff training, liaison with outside agencies and monitoring and evaluation.

 Teaching staff are all involved in the school's RSE provision in some capacity or another; some teach RSE through the PCS programme and some through science and other curriculum areas.
-The majority of teachers will act as form tutors, and all teachers play an important pastoral role by offering support to students; any teacher could be approached by a student who experiencing difficulty regarding a sex or relationship issue.

-Teachers will be aided in their work by provision of resources, background information, support and advice from experienced members of staff and access to appropriate training if required.
-Teachers do not have the automatic right to opt out of teaching RSE curriculum content but should discuss any concerns they may have with senior staff; such concerns will be handled sensitively and where possible mutually agreeable solutions found to ensure that the curriculum is delivered effectively.
+The majority of teachers will act as form tutors, but all teachers play an important pastoral role by offering support to students; any teacher can be approached by a student who experiences difficulty regarding a sex or relationship issue.
+All teaching staff are committed to maintaining objectivity and impartiality when delivering RSE material.
+Teachers will be consulted about the approach to RSE and aided in their work by provision of resources, background information, support and advice from experienced members of staff and access to appropriate training if required.